 405th Scout Rangers Unit

 For almost a month, the unit was entirely confined in its base camp.
 Not because the critical military situation required it, but because of the death of its commander, lieutenant Au Hoang Minh.
 He had been shot by a lieutenant belonging to the Special Forces right on the dancing floor of Moonlight saloon in Qui Nhon.
 His death had stunned the entire unit.
 First Lieutenant Duc, nicknamed Stiff Mustache Duc, the Company's acting Executive Officer, had sworn to revenge.
 The battle, instead of being waged at the forefront, now was occurring at the rear end.
 American and Vietnamese Military Police units patrolled incessantly.
 Both the Special Forces units and the Scout Rangers units were quarantined.
 The military authorities had forbidden soldiers of both units to enter the city.
-Lieutenant Minh was renowned to be a formidable warrior of the 22nd Infantry Division.
+Lieutenant Minh was renowned for being a formidable warrior of the 22nd Infantry Division.
 He originated from Airborne.

 Lieutenant Minh's death had caused the whole town agog.
-People talked about the cavalier, arrogant and belligerent attitudes of a few combat units' commanders.
+People talked about the cavalier, arrogant, and belligerent attitudes of a few combat units' commanders.
 Each time they came into town, they towed along bodyguards armed to the teeth.
 When they entered into saloons, ballrooms, everybody stayed away with fear.
 Then this group of soldiers sized up that group of soldiers, then came shooting and brawling, just like in far western movies.

 The death of the commander of the 405th Scout Rangers unit had caused concerns to the 22nd Division Commanding General, Brigadier General Nguyen Van Hieu, who had to deal with the task of selecting a new commander for the unit.
-As commander of a Division, commanding 3 regiments, and the entire areas covering the districts of Binh Dinh, Phu Yen, Phu Bon, Pleiku, Kontum, he shouldn't have to bother with such a small unit.
+As commander of a Division, commanding three regiments, and the entire areas covering the districts of Binh Dinh, Phu Yen, Phu Bon, Pleiku, Kontum, he shouldn't have to bother with such a small unit.
 But then he did put his heart into this matter.

-One morning, he suddenly noticed a young lieutenant wearing an airborne insignia on his chest.
+One morning, he suddenly noticed a young lieutenant wearing an airborne badge on his chest.
 He was an air liaison officer of the Divisional Operational Center.
-He saw in him a poised individual with good strategical knowledge and ample tactical experience, and with a good command of foreign language, capable of performing a military briefing in English with fluency.
+He saw in him a poised individual with good strategical knowledge and ample tactical experience, and with a good command of a foreign language, capable of performing a military briefing in English with fluency.
 This latter trait caused him to be prouder while sitting next to the American advisor.
 That day he discreetly ordered the General Personnel bureau to give him the file of this air liaison officer.
 The General Personnel bureau let him know that he graduated the 18th Class of the Dalat Military Academy, and was evicted from the Airborne unit.
-His name was lieutenant Nguyen dinh Tra under whose command I had the privilege to serve for almost four years and a half until the day he became captain, then afterwards was assigned the command of a battalion.
+His name was lieutenant Nguyen Dinh Tra under whose command I had the privilege to serve for almost four years and a half until the day he became captain, then afterward was assigned the command of a battalion.